-- 1. Park the vehicle on a firm, level surface. - 2.
-Remove the right service cover.
-Refer to SERVICE COVERin EQUIPMENT.

-Check the brake fluid level in reservoir.
+- Park the vehicle on a firm, level surface. - Remove the right service cover.
+Refer to SERVICE COVER in EQUIP-MENT section. - Check the brake fluid level in reservoir.
 It should be above the MIN. line.

-- 1. Brake fluid MIN. level line
+- Brake fluid MAX. level mark

-- 2. Brake fluid MAX. level line
+Brake fluid MIN. level mark

 - 4. Add fluid as required.
 Refer to ADDING BRAKE FLUID.

-Note: Low brake fluid may indicate leaks or worn brake pads.
+A CAUTION Low brake fluid may indicate leaks or worn brake pads.
 See an authorized Can-Am On-Road dealer.